galaxyproject/training-material/topics/sequence-analysis/tutorials/sars-with-galaxy-on-anvil/tutorial.md

 > <comment-title></comment-title>
 > Because AnVIL runs on a commerical cloud provider, you will need to have set up billing for yourself or through your institution to follow along with this exercise, or you will need to be added to a billing account created for a training event.
 >
-> Learn more about options for creating billing accounts here: https://jhudatascience.org/AnVIL_Book_Getting_Started/overview-pis.html.
+> Learn more about options for creating billing accounts at this link: https://jhudatascience.org/AnVIL_Book_Getting_Started/overview-pis.html.
 {: .comment}

 > <tip-title>Screen view</tip-title>